arnoldblake/ai-chatbot/README.md

+## About
+An AI chat experience using LangChain, Azure OpenAI, PosgreSQL, and SvelteKit.
+This original purpose of this project was to enforce the skills I was learning developing another AI appliaction.
+I've tried to keep the code clear and concise and I will be continuing to improve on the project.
+There is still a lot to implement but the MVP is there.

+## Features
+### Langchain
+[x] Embeddings
+[ ] Agents
+[ ] Tools
+[ ] Chat Memory

 ## TODO

 ### Chat
-[ ] Persist chats to database
+[x] Persist chats to database
-[ ] Allow for multiple chat threads
+[x] Allow for multiple chat threads
-[ ] Allow for multiple chat threadsthreads

 ### File Upload
 [x] Update schema to store file information
 [x] Load uploaded file information to display a file list
 [ ] Check for existing file and return an error display a toast
 [ ] Method to delete uploaded files
 [ ] Improve the UI for file upload and file list

 ### RAG
-[ ] Text split and vectorize uploaded files
+[x] Text split and vectorize uploaded files
-[ ] Create langchain runnable sequence RAG
+[x] Create langchain runnable sequence RAG

 ## Setup